 My favourite walk (also the one I have done the most) is the cliff top walk in Waikerie.
 It delivers the goods with spectacular views of the Murray River, Jaeschke’s Lagoon and the ferry (yep, it’s a drawcard).
 It is a light and easy walk overall with some bumps, and one major bump that caters to crazy fitness fanatics.

 There are a set of stairs that will take you from near the ferry straight up to the look out tower.
-These stairs can be casually ascended, however if you want to feel the burn, run up and down these 6 times!
+These stairs can be casually climbed, however if you want to feel the burn, run up and down these 6 times!
 Don’t be disheartened if your not feeling up to the challenge, take your time, they are easily doable by most.
 If you want to skip the stairs all together, you can get to the look out tower, by car, behind Woolies.
-Alternatively, start your walk on Ian Oliver Drive at the rest point.
+Alternatively, start your walk on Ian Oliver Drive, near the silos.

 Hart Lagoon Walk